-3.3.2 Foreign currency risk
+3.3.2 FOREIGN CURRENCY RISK

-The Group takes on exposure to the effects of fluctuations in the prevailing foreign currency exchange rates on its financial position and cash flows.
+The group takes on exposure to the effects of fluctuations in the prevailing foreign currency exchange rates on its financial position and cash flows.
 Foreign currency risk is managed through the market risk framework as well as the treasury dealing policy, both of which are approved by the board.

 Market risk is managed by closely monitoring the limits as set out in the market risk framework.
-The Group follows a conservative approach to the products it deals with, and the approved products as well as the limits thereof are detailed in the dealing limits policy.
+The group follows a conservative approach to the products it deals with, and the approved products as well its limits are detailed in the dealing limits policy.
 The board sets limits on the level of exposure by currency and in total for both overnight and intra-day positions, which are monitored continuously.